 It’s no accident that The Tomorrow War got released on the Fourth Of Joly weekend.
 No doubt the film’s creators thought their creation might ride the groundswell of patriotism and love of country that occurs annually this time of year.
 Perhaps they were hoping that sentimentality might help to cover up the film’s many flaws.
 The idea of a film’s popularity based on emotions is not new.
-In fact, sci-fi fans are among the most sentimental movie-goers in the world.
-They remain loyal to films they remember as a great way back then that hardly deserve their affection, not considering how our sensibilities change.in time
+Sci-fi fans are among the most sentimental movie-goers in the world.
+They remain loyal to movies they remember as a great way back then that hardly deserve their affection, not considering how our sensibilities change.in time

-If you are not certain, The Tomorrow War is a war movie; it says so right in the title, Which means all the classic war movie tropes are here.
+If you are unsure, The Tomorrow War is a war movie; it says so right in the title, Which means all the classic war movie tropes are here.
 Including lots of macho masculinity, life and death situations, bloodshed, and in this case, almost inconceivably massive body counts.
 This film has all the moments you might expect in a movie about war moments of bravery from unexpected heroes and more classic war story tropes, including a touch of humor.
 A cast meant to represent people from all walks of life coming together over a common cause.
-The film is also based on several classic sci-fi premises.
+The film is also gets based on several classic sci-fi premises.
 Premises that have gotten conveniently rearranged and polished up with a brand new coat of paint.
 Premises like ancient aliens, an alien invasion of said nearly unstoppable aliens, and a nightmare scenario where humankind is in a desperate struggle facing an existential threat.
-What makes things slightly different his time around is that it introduces time travel early on in the film’s narrative.
+What makes things slightly different his time around is that it introduces time travel early in the film’s narrative.

 Not familiar with this title?
 The Tomorrow War is a 2021 American military science fiction film directed by Chris McKay.
-It is produced by David Ellison, Dana Goldberg, Don Granger, David S. Goyer, Jules Daly, and Adam Kolbrenner and written by Zach Dean.
+It got produced by David Ellison, Dana Goldberg, Don Granger, David S. Goyer, Jules Daly, and Adam Kolbrenner and written by Zach Dean.
 The film stars Chris Pratt (who also executively produced), Yvonne Strahovski, J. K. Simmons, Betty Gilpin and follows a mix of present-day soldiers and civilians sent into the future to fight an alien army.
 The cast and supporting cast asr are excellent in their respective roles, with Pratt hamming it up quite a bit.

-So, overall, despite some memorable and dazzling cinematic moments, along with a pretty solid assortment of sci-fi premises as a foundation, The Tomorrow War, while being moderately entertaining(mostly visual), in my opinion, falls short of greatness and is just another okay film in a myriad of recent action thrillers.
+So, overall, despite some memorable and dazzling cinematic moments, along with a pretty solid assortment of sci-fi premises as a foundation, The Tomorrow War, while being moderately entertaining(primarily visual), in my opinion, falls short of greatness and is just another okay film in a myriad of recent action thrillers.